TrshPuppy/obsidian-notes/OSCP/port-redirection-SSH-tunneling/SSH-tunneling/local-port-forwarding.md

 The SSH server then *forwards the packets to the specified [socket](../../../networking/OSI/3-network/socket.md).*
 ## Example Scenario
-Assume we have the same scenario as outlined in [port-forwarding-scenario](../linux-tools/port-forwarding-scenario.md), except this time, the `CONFLUENCE01` server we compromised *doesn't have [socat](../linux-tools/socat.md)*.
+Assume we have the same scenario as outlined in [port-forwarding-scenario](../linux-tools/port-forwarding-scenario.md), except this time, the `CONFLUENCE01` server we compromised *doesn't have [socat](../linux-tools/socat.md)* so we can't easily .
 Assume we also still found admin creds to `PGDATABASE01` via:
 ```bash
 cat /var/atlassian/application-data/confluence/confluence.cfg.xml
 <sian/application-data/confluence/confluence.cfg.xml